-Pulleys are a very useful element that has been used since ancient times for handling heavy loads, both in construction and transport.
-It is a mechanism that we use in Airpes for our weighing systems, as well as in overload controllers for the cranes we manufacture.
+Pulleys are a handy element we have used since ancient times to handle heavy loads in construction and transport.
+It is a mechanism we use, in Crosby Airpes, for our weighing systems and overload controllers for the cranes we manufacture.
 But how does a pulley work?
-What can it be used for?
+What are their multiple applications?

 How a pulley works

-We all pretend like we understand how pulleys work but we only make it when the clever person shows up and makes things work.
+Everybody knows that a pulley will somehow give you a mechanical advantage, but people don’t understand it.
+We all pretend we know how pulleys work, but we only make it when the clever person shows up and makes things work.

 But you can always add more pulleys or a snatch block into the system to multiply the force you are doing.
 This applies as well when there’s an engine lifting the load.